 Read next: Best Beaches at Lake Malawi

 Don´t miss out on trying the Malawians favorite food.
-The stable food is Nsima, which is sort of porridge made from maize meal or cassava meal.
+The stable food is Nsima, which is a sort of porridge made from maize meal or cassava meal.
 Here you can find a Malawian recipe for Fish Curry and Nsima, that my friend Samson shared.

 - Local Chicken/ Beef and Nsima

 (a plate in a local restaurant is about MK500 – MK1000 (about USD 1 – USD 2))

 These local Malawian snacks you can find almost everywhere:

 - Fried Banana

 - Bonya (dried fish)

 The best time to travel Malawi is from May to October as it is the drier season.
 The temperatures are lower, it is not humid at all and mosquitoes are rare.
 I made my trip in August, which was perfect.

 There are 16 listed languages in Malawi.
 Chichewa is the most widely spoken language in Malawi, mostly in the central and southern regions of the country.
 It can be understood by almost everyone.
 To communicate in English is not a problem at all as English is spoken by almost everyone.
 Here you can find my post and video of “How to speak Chichewa” with a list of phrases and words you might need when traveling Malawi.